inkdevhub/swanky-node/README.md

 ```

 ## Consensus (Manual Seal & Instant Seal)
-Unlike other blockchains, Swanky node adopts block authioring and finalized gadget called Manual (& Instant) Seal, consensus which is suitable for contract development and testing.
+Unlike other blockchains, Swanky node adopts block authioring and finalized gadget called Manual Seal and Instant Seal, consensus which is suitable for contracts development and testing.

-Manual seal: Where there is one author and it authors a block whenever you tell it via an RPC call.
+Manual seal - Blocks are authored whenever RPC called.
-Instant seal: Where there is one author and it attempts to author a block as soon as it sees a transaction in the pool, most often leading to one transaction per block
+Instant seal - Block are authored as soon as transactions get inside the pool, most often one transaction per block.

-Manual seal & Instant seal are enabled.
+Swanky node enables both Manual seal and Instant seal.
-That means, blocks are authored
-1) as soon as tx gets inside the pool
-2) when rpc method is called

 ### Manual Seal RPC calls
 We can tell the node to author a block by calling the `engine_createBlock` RPC.